 The door opens again.
-For the couple of seconds that the door is open I see that man, skinny, but tall, unshaven with gray hair and a frozen grin, now dragging an unconscious body toward me.
-I don’t know watches well, but I see a gold watch on the unconscious man’s wrist reflect the light from the outside.
+For a couple of seconds that the door is open I see that man, skinny, but tall, unshaven with gray hair and a frozen grin, now dragging an unconscious body toward me.
+I don’t know watches well, but I see a gold watch on the unconscious man’s wrist reflects the light from the outside.
 And then it goes dark.

 I listen to the unmistakable sound of handcuffs being closed.
 Whoever this is, a man or woman, young or old, that person will wake up in a dank, pitch black room like me, bound, and in terror.
 I hope I am still alive when he or she regains consciousness so they won’t be totally alone.

 After the handcuffing is over I feel the warmth of a body hovering over me.
 Him.
 Our captor.
 I had been so focused on the new prisoner that I had forgotten what had happened to everyone who came before me.
 He turns on a flashlight and bends down.

 As soon as I feel the sharp edge of a blade against my legs, I know it’s my time.
 I will bleed to death.
 How long does it take for an average-weight, thirty-six-year-old woman to die from bleeding?
 I’d googled many things over the years, but never that.

 I see my feet in a decorated urn, not a pail as I had thought.
 Inside the urn are crude, hand-drawn images of winged creatures.
 The pictures look like they’d been penned with a sharpie.